Adrien40/ha-hydrao-custom/README.md

 ### ⚙️ Options
 Once the device is added, click **Configure** ⚙️ to:
-* Adjust the Minimum Comfort Temperature, Maximum Soaping Time, and Comfort Mode Sync.
+* Adjust the Minimum Comfort Temperature, the Maximum Soaping Time, and the Comfort Mode Sync.
 * Modify the 4 liter thresholds and their colors (Only after a first successful connection — run the water to wake up the device).
 * Reset to factory defaults in one click.